UK economy grows more than expected in May

 However, while the economy grew, many businesses reported that an increase in fuel and electricity costs had forced them to put up their prices for customers, the ONS said.

-The UK's statistics body also cited price increases in nickel, cobalt, aluminium, steel, paper, fish and cooking oil.
+The UK's statistics body also cited price increases for metals, some foods including fish and other staples.

 Both businesses and households are being hit by rising prices, which are surging at their fastest rate for 40 years due to record-high fuel and energy costs.